top of page

 ✅ Your resume must be clear, concise, easy to read and find relevant info.

-✅ Always include a professional title under your name – target role or a more general title (depending on your goal), don’t make employers guess what your profession is.
+✅ Always include a professional title under your name—your target role or a more general title (depending on your goal)—so employers won’t have to guess what your profession is.

 ✅ Keep it short, include bullets, and do not try to list everything you’ve done, your resume shouldn’t look like a novel but like a strategically written tool to get you an interview.